widelang/draft/README.md

 "{result}" -- 100
 ```

-Back to the case of default `||` returned on functions without return types, when you HAVE a return type, be it explicit or inferred, you can check the type returned by the function, the value, or the truthness of the returned value:
+Back to the case of default `||` returned on functions without return types, when you HAVE a return type, be it explicit or inferred, you can check the type returned by the function, the value, or the truthiness of the returned value:

 ```lua
 sum(n:int, m:int) => {